ConstrainedQuadraticInstance#

 satisfy_constraints(counts)[source]#

-Post-processing method that takes a dictionary and removes the bitstrings which don’t satisfy the constraints.
+Take a dictionary of counts and removes the bitstrings which don’t satisfy the constraints.

 Parameters: